vgrankin/symfony_4_jwt_restapi_demo/README.md

     * After that http://localhost:8000 should be up and running

-You can simply look at and run PHPUnit tests (look at tests folder where all test files are located) to execute all possible REST API endpoints, but if you want, you can also use tools like POSTMAN to manually access REST API endpoints.
+You can simply look at and run PHPUnit tests (look at tests folder where all test files are located) to execute all possible REST API endpoints (To run all tests execute this command from project's root folder: "php bin/phpunit"), but if you want, you can also use tools like POSTMAN to manually access REST API endpoints.
 Here is how to test all currently available API endpoints:

 We can use POSTMAN to access all endpoints: